open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - Probably more complex to consume the blobs as the consumer must know the identity of the source resource and the resulting blob.
 - No selective watch for changes in the blob possible.
 The reconciliation would always trigger, when something on the status of the source resources is changed.

-Since no selective watch for changes would be possible, this option is not feasible.
+(Probably not true, since we watch the source resource that is referenced by the consumer resource (see [watch of the resource controller][watch-resource-controller] ))
+- Since there is a "real" blob in the storage, it should have a respective entity to represent it, e.g.
+`artifact`/`snapshot`

 #### Option 2: Use the `snapshot` implementation